 Arizona Medical Board Attorney | Lawyers for AZ Medicine License Issues

 The Arizona Medical Board protects and promotes the welfare of the people of Arizona.
 They do this by ensuring each person who is a doctor and holds a license as a physician in the State of Arizona is competent and able to practice safely.

 Arizona Medical Board Complaint

-When the Arizona Medical Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the physician receives notice and the board assigns an investigator to the case.
+When the Arizona Medical Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and no one dismisses it), and they open a case.
+After this happens, the physician receives notice, and the Board assigns an investigator to the case.

 Medical Doctor Application Assistance

 Applicants to the Arizona Medical Board who have a criminal history or previous discipline by Arizona’s Medical Board (or any other Board) may be subject to denial of their application for licensure.

-Reporting a Criminal Charge to the AMB
+Reporting a Criminal Charge to the Arizona Board of Medicine

-Doctors who currently hold a valid license with the Arizona Medical Board or pending applicants must notify the board of nursing of any criminal charge that may affect patient safety within ten business days.
+Doctors who currently hold a valid license with the Arizona Medical Board or pending applicants must notify the Board of Nursing of any criminal charge that may affect patient safety within ten business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.

 Physician Health Program (PHP)